 What does spirituality mean to you?
 Is it “the sum total of your cultural values and sacred beliefs,” as Neal Donald Walsch defines it in his book Tomorrow’s God?
 Suppose we all start figuring out our cultural values and beliefs for ourselves.
 In that case, we will be on the right path toward a better life, a more purposeful life.
 You will be able to make the right decisions that will benefit you.
 Especially in this racist climate we still find ourselves in today.
 Black people still are being murdered due to people’s racist beliefs and behaviors.
 We must continually ask ourselves, is this racist behavior going to benefit us in the long run or hinder us?
 Even if you don’t consider yourself racist, ask yourself if this behavior I am involved in will hinder me or benefit me.
 We decide on what we believe in every day, whether we realize it or not.

 If I wanted him to be loyal to me while he was on vacation with a friend, I had to pay him the same respect.
 I didn’t want to have to lie.
 Sometimes it is easy to lie, even when you don’t have to.
-Even when you tell yourself you don’t want to hurt his or her feelings.
-Not recognizing or ignoring the fact that it is going to hurt regardless.
+Even when you tell yourself you don’t want to hurt their feelings.
+You are not recognizing or ignoring the fact that it will hurt regardless.
 These are the little decisions that define your spiritual self.
 Bob Marley said, “The truth is everyone is going to hurt you.
-You just have to find the ones worth suffering for.”
+You have to find the ones worth suffering for.”
 Our experiences dictate what we believe in and value.
 We hate to admit that fact because of the pain and struggles we sometimes go through in the lesson.
 But sometimes, it can just come with a conversation with your parents, friends, co-workers, child, boss, teacher, or pastor.
-The lesson can come from anyone; you just have to be open to the experience.
+The lesson can come from anyone; you must be open to the experience.